 Geothermal energy finds its prime application in heating homes.
 An ideal geothermal heat pump is connected to a large system of coils that extracts the heat from the ground.
-This heat is then circulated through the home with the help of traditional ducts.
+This heat is then circulated inside the home with the help of traditional ducts.
 This system is established in such a way that this process can be modified according to the seasons.
-During summers, this large system of a coil is filled with water and an antifreeze solution.
-The heat present inside the home is transferred to the earth.
-Thereby, cooling down the inner environment.
+During summers, this large system of coils is filled with water and an antifreeze solution.
+The heat present inside a house is transferred to the earth, thereby cooling down the environment inside the house.

 2. Geothermal Power Plants

 Thermal energy present beneath the earth’s surface can be used to generate electricity.
 Geothermal power systems make use of steam from the earth to generate electrical energy.
 This steam is used to rotate the turbines at a high speed.
-Setting these turbines in motion i.e., after causing the turbines to develop mechanical energy, the mechanical energy is fed to the electricity generation system.
-The electricity generating system mainly comprises a generator, which converts mechanical energy to electrical energy with the help of electromagnetic induction.
+Setting these turbines in motion, i.e. after causing the turbines to develop mechanical energy, the mechanical energy is fed to the electricity generation system.
+The electricity generating system mainly comprises a generator, which converts mechanical energy into electrical energy with the help of electromagnetic induction.
 This process is very reliable and eco-friendly as it does not release any toxic or carbon-rich gases into the environment.
 Also, it does not leave any residue behind.
-Therefore, there exists no land pollution and hence no need for waste management.
+Therefore, there exists no land pollution, which further avoids waste management.
 Geothermal energy is advantageous as it provides consistency, stability, and renewability.

 3. Hot Springs

 There are a number of natural hot springs present on the earth.
 Hot springs are formed when the water present underground comes in contact with a hot rock.
 The water gets heated up and geological heat emerges out.
 These springs serve to be places of great interest to the tourists.
 Therefore, geothermal energy can be used to generate economic benefits and to generate employment for the youth.
 Hot springs are one of the most easily accessible applications of geothermal energy.
-People often take a bath in the hot springs as a form of enjoyment.
+People often take a bath in hot springs as recreational activities.
 The only inconvenience is the pungent smell of sulfur present in or near an open hot spring.

 4. Geothermal Geysers